GuildedThorn/GuildedThorn/README.md

 # Current Projects

 ## Legend Network
 Legend Network was a personal project of mine for years.
 I started this massive project back in 2017 and I never though I would get this much support.
 I want to thank everyone who has ever supported me on this crazy rollercoaster ride.
-I left the project in November of 2021, but may be planning on continuing it.

 ### Contact Information
 Website: [Legend Network](https://www.legendmc.us/) \